Almost everyone needs a laptop, where a student, a professional, a gamer or a stay at home mom.

 The size of the laptop depends on the screen size and the hardware that is installed inside.

 Laptops typically weigh in the range 1Kg to 3Kg or more.
 The weight directly depends on the size and the hardware inside it.

-13 inch Macbooks are known to be lightweight and thinnest laptops whereas gaming laptops from ASUS and MSI are heavier because of the high end hardware used in them.
+The 13.3" Macbook Air are the lightest (1.29 kgs) and thinnest laptops, whereas the 17.3" gaming laptops from ASUS and MSI are heavier because of the dedicated gpu and larger cooling system used in them.

 If you plan to use the laptop while travelling then the overall weight can be a very important factor to consider and saving about 1-2 Kg on the weight of the laptop can make a huge difference.

 If you need to carry your laptop frequently then look for something that has a 14"/15.6" display and weighs 1.8 kgs or less.

 Laptop size is measured from corner to corner of the screen, standard laptops typically at 15.6 inches.
 A standard small laptop of 14 inches will be far easier to fit in any bag, comfortably set down on any surface, and even carried around by hand like a tablet.
 Recently, manufacturers have been trying to get even smaller, between 11-13 inches.

 Larger 17.3" laptops have more RAM slots, ssd slots and larger batteries giving more runtime, optionally more powerful cpu and gpu with larger cooling system, and numpad and extra buttons on the keyboard.
 But they can difficult to carry around.